 From and after the effective date of this chapter, no soil shall be excavated, moved, imported or otherwise disturbed at any premises in the Township of Montville other than in accordance with the provisions of this chapter.

-Any person, firm or corporation violating any of the provisions of this chapter shall be subject to a fine not exceeding $1,000 or imprisonment in the County jail for a term not exceeding 90 days, or both, or by a period of community service not exceeding 90 days, in the discretion of the Judge before whom such conviction shall be had.
-Each and every violation of and nonconformance with this chapter, or each day that any provision of this chapter shall have been violated, shall be construed as a separate and distinct violation thereof.
+Any person, firm or corporation violating any of the provisions of this chapter shall be subject to a fine not exceeding $1,000 or imprisonment in the County Jail for a term not exceeding 90 days, or both, or by a period of community service not exceeding 90 days, in the discretion of the Judge before whom such conviction shall be had.
+Each and every violation of and nonconformance with this chapter, or each day that any provision of chapter shall have been violated, shall be construed as a separate and distinct violation thereof.

 No excavation shall be made greater than 10 feet below the established grade of the nearest public street or highway unless the sidewalls remain at an incline of at least two horizontal feet to one vertical foot, or as required by the Township Engineer for slope stability and safety.

-Any excavation or pit which, because of proximity to adjacent property, public ways or places or for any other valid reason, is deemed hazardous to life or limb shall be fenced in the manner hereinafter provided.
+Any excavation or pit which, because of proximity to adjacent property, public ways or places or for any other valid reason, is deemed hazardous to life or limb, shall be fenced in the manner hereinafter provided.
 Fencing requirements may be fixed by the Approving Authority at the time a permit is originally granted hereunder, and where so fixed the installation shall be made in accordance with the standards and conditions hereinafter set forth.
 Alternatively, such requirement may be fixed after the project has been commenced, as provided below.

 When the Approving Authority has determined by resolution that an excavation or pit is hazardous and presents a danger to life and limb, it shall order the owner of the premises to fence same by the erection of a chain link or cyclone fence not less than six feet high.
 Said fence shall be secured in a manner and to an extent which will reasonably assure that it will provide protection to persons who have occasion to be near the excavation or pit area.
 The resolution shall specify the reasons for ordering the fence installed and shall specifically designate the area to be fenced and the time for completion thereof.
-A certified copy of the resolution shall forthwith be served upon the owner of the premises, and within 10 days after receipt thereof such owner may file with the Approving Authority a request for a hearing if he or she feels that the order is unreasonable or based upon facts which do not warrant its issuance within the meaning and purpose of this chapter.
+A certified copy of the resolution shall forthwith be served upon the owner of the premises, and within 10 days after receipt thereof such owner may file with the Approving Authority a request for a hearing if he feels that the order is unreasonable or based upon facts which do not warrant its issuance within the meaning and purpose of this chapter.

 After such hearing, if the Approving Authority confirms that the fence must be installed, the owner shall proceed to install same within the period specified by said governing body in its original order to such modification thereof as may be determined to be reasonable under the circumstances.